hamsoftug/hamsoftug.github.io/_posts/2020-03-13-why-you-and-your-company-should-use-cicd.md

 ---
 layout: post
-title: Here is why your company should use CICD in
+title: Here is why your company should use CICD in your workflow.
 featured-img: cicd
 twitterimage: /assets/img/posts/cicd.jpg
 image: /assets/img/posts/cicd.jpg